Closing date: 03/04/2026

 Key information

-Before submitting an application, please ensure you have read the information below about the funding arrangements and eligibility for our Clinical Research Training Fellowships.
+Before submitting an application, please ensure you have read the information below about the funding arrangements and eligibility for Non-Clinical Studentships.

 We also encourage you to get in contact with the lead supervisor to discuss the project and any particulars.

-Further information is available on the Clinical Research Training Fellowships webpage.
+Further information is available on the Non-Clinical PhD Studentships webpage.

-- running expenses,
+- Project running costs

 International Candidates